 There’s a long tradition of statisticians working on clinical studies as well as other related data, e.g. pre-clinical data and observational data.
-In the advent of big data and data sciences, there’s a considerable pull from the business side of pharma to employ statistical approaches as well.
+With the advent of big data and data sciences, there’s a considerable pull from the business side of pharma to employ statistical approaches as well.

 This leads to questions like: